Are you a Renaissance woman?

 4. Work anywhere

 Admittedly this is not for everyone.
-But if employers/clients can see the benefit then surely that means there are opportunities there to take on some of these jobs?
+But if employers/clients can see the benefit then surely that means there are opportunities to take on some of these jobs?

 Now, inevitably, there are things that you would need to think about when considering a portfolio career.